mwiseman-byid/csr-attestation-tpm-example/README.md

     pip install -r requirements.txt
     ```

-## CAVAET: DON'T RUN THIS ON BARE METAL!
+## CAVEAT: DON'T RUN THIS ON BARE METAL!

-As a note to newbie TPM develeopers, running this code on your bare-metal TPM runs the risk of causing you to lose TPM assets such as keys or even causing your operating system to fail to boot.
-While most of the scripts simply add keys, there is a "clear" option that clears the TPM.
-It is strongly recommended that this development be done within a guest OS that gets a virtualized TPM from the hypervisor or if you must use a bare-metal developement machine, do so starting with the TPM clear and with no dependencies on TPM assets other than those created by these scripts.
+As a note to newbie TPM developers, running this code on your bare-metal TPM
+runs the risk of causing you to lose TPM assets such as keys or even causing
+your operating system to fail to boot.
+While most of the scripts simply add
+keys, there is a "clear" option that clears the TPM.
+It is strongly recommended
+that this development be done within a guest OS that gets a virtualized TPM from
+the hypervisor or if you must use a bare-metal development machine, do so
+starting with the TPM clear and with no dependencies on TPM assets other than
+those created by these scripts.

 ## Description

-This example ultimately creates an output file `csr.pem` which is a request to certify `key1` stored within the local TPM and contains the `id-aa-evidence` extension containing a TcgTpmCertify evidence bundle.
+This example ultimately creates an output file `csr.pem` which is a request to
+certify `key1` stored within the local TPM and contains the `id-aa-evidence`
+extension containing a TcgTpmCertify evidence bundle.

 If the scripts in this repo are executed in order, then they perform (roughly):